Eufy SpaceView Baby Monitor Review

 The night vision was similarly high quality.

-We set the night vision mode to Auto so that the camera and parent unit will automatically switch modes when dim light is detected.
+We set the night vision mode to Auto so that the camera and parent unit will automatically switch modes when a dim light is detected.

 It looked pretty great!